-Prices do not include: air or rail fares not specified in itinerary or price; travel insurance; meals not specified in the itinerary; drinks; laundry; optional activities; and items of a personal nature.
+Prices do not include: travel insurance; meals not specified in the itinerary; drinks; laundry; optional activities; and items of a personal nature.

 If you want to help the people of the outback, plus see some of the towns in the middle of nowhere but you don't want to drive, I can really recommend travelling with Outback Aussie Tours.
 We couldn't fault anything, the guides were helpful with lots of local knowledge and they didn't exhaust you by talking too much.
 The accommodation was terrific, clean and quiet.
 The food was excellent and the people in the remote country towns were so grateful for our visit.
 They said we helped sustain seven people by staying at their motels.
 It was one of the best holidays I've ever been on and I had no idea how much I didn't know about our country.
 The guided tours of towns were very informative, thank you so much to Outback Aussie Tours.Sue M

-2021 Tours: Past passengers travel at 2020 prices if booked at least two months prior to departure.
+Past passengers save $150 per person on all extended tour departures of 5 nights or more if booked at least two months prior to departure.